kmomuphnie/academic-site/content/home/about.md

 # Biography

-Spike Cui is third year University of Toronto student
+Spike Cui is a senior Computer Engineering student of University of Toronto, looking for full-time/internship opportunities in software development.
+Strong interests in cloud platform, deep learning and distributed systems.
+Believer of the power of coding.